Harvey William Burk

 Harvey William Burk (1822 in Darlington Township, Upper Canada – October 13, 1907) was a politician and farmer.

 Burk was educated in Darlington Township.
 He was married twice: to Roley Williams in 1848 and to Susan Armour in 1859.
 He operated a farm near Bowmanville.
 Burk served on the township council and was reeve from 1873 to 1874.
 He was elected to the House of Commons of Canada as a Member the Liberal Party to represent Durham West in 1874.
 He won a landslide victory in 1878.
 Burk resigned October 18, 1879 to allow Edward Blake to be elected.

-His daughter Mary Emily married Sam Hughes.
+His daughter Mary Emily married controversial journalist and politician Sam Hughes.